ipe-analytics/ipe-analytics-website/README.md

-# Project GT-IPÊ Analytics - site
+# Project GT-IPÊ Analytics - website

 Meaning of each folder in project: